Publications

 Works in Progress

-Aili Mari Tripp and Thomas S. Worth.
+- Aili Mari Tripp and Thomas S. Worth.
 2022.
 “War, Peace, and Security.”
 In The Routledge Global History of Feminism.
 Eds.
 Bonnie G. Smith and Nova Robinson.
 414-427.

 Works in Progress

-“A War of Their Own?
-Masculinity, Femininity, and the Gender Gap in Support for War.”
+- “Rethinking the Gender Gap in Support for War.”

-“Phalluses in Foreign Policy, Or: George Carlin’s ‘Bigger Dick’ Theory of Foreign Policy.”
+- “Phalluses in Foreign Policy, Or: George Carlin’s ‘Bigger Dick’ Theory of Foreign Policy.”

 - In late 2017, tense relations between the United States and North Korea led President Trump and Chairman Kim to trade insults via Twitter.
 Trump referred to Kim as “Little Rocket Man” and bragged that “I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my button works.”
 Gender scholars quickly noted that the phallic subtext was obvious and speculated about the intended effect of Trump’s invocation of his penis size, strength, and effectiveness in foreign policy (and the “Little Rocket” of his adversary).
 However, no typology exists to help us understand the use of phallic discourse in foreign policy.
 How common is it?
 What are the intended effects?
 What are the actual effects?
 This paper begins to address this gap in two ways.
 First, I document the existence of phallic discourse in foreign policy.
 I draw on examples as wide-ranging as presidential statements to political cartoons.
 Second, I develop a typology of the intended effects of phallic discourse in US foreign policy.
 Phallic discourse is often used for one of two reasons: to enhance one’s masculinity or diminish another’s through two types of metaphors: castration (emasculation) and/or penetration (feminization).
 In making these claims, I draw on the comedian George Carlin’s “bigger dick” theory of foreign policy.
 Doing so helps demonstrate how this project speaks to more than just gender scholars.
 Future research will address the actual effects of phallic discourse in foreign policy.

-“Relationships for Dummies.”
+- “Relationships for Dummies.”
 (With Andrew H. Kydd)

 - When is a binary (dummy) identity variable acceptable to use, and when should a more nuanced variable with more than two categories be used?
 In this paper, we suggest that the ideal number of identity categories is based on the number of local maxima and minima in a research study.
 In other words, the ideal number of identity categories depends on what your research question is.